 to the registration and use of a mailbox

-We have been in business since 2001 and have many hundreds of customers, of all nationalities, living or working in 22 countries. . . at the last count :o) The one thing they all have in common is that they rely on us to manage their mail discreetly and professionally.
+We have been in business since 2001 and have many hundreds of customers, of all nationalities, living or working in 22 countries (at the last count!)
+The one thing they all have in common is that they rely on us to manage their mail discreetly, reliably and professionally.

-In order to meet our obligations to them we always operate within the law, including the Data Protection Act and all legislation governing HMRC Anti-Money Laundering Regulations.
+In order to continue meeting our obligations to them we always operate within the law, including the new European standard for data protection (GDPR), and all HMRC Anti-Money Laundering Regulations.

 the account holder